The most humorous newspaper column in the known world.

 She knew the spelling was H. A. R. E. but her spell-checker corrected it to the more commonly

 used word, “Hair.”

 Principal Scoggins said, “I‘m sorry Bernadetta, that is incorrect.
 You came so close.
 You only missed

 it by a hare.”

 Me and Punkin took in New Year’s Eve down at the courthouse.
-We watched the Mayor push the
+We watched the Mayor push the giant

-feller not kissing everybody was Dr. Brace Gumm, the town dentist.
+kissing everybody was Dr. Brace Gumm, the town dentist.
 He might know something that he

 ain’t telling us.

 It was somewhat puzzling to see the courthouse open for business at that time of night and citizens